-Add the info from external sources related to global history and social studies and supply supporting evidence from the observed materials.
+Integrate information from external sources, especially those pertaining to global history and social studies, reinforcing your arguments with evidence from the provided materials.

-If it’s a homework essay assigned to you, the structure above should be sufficient.
+The structure above should be sufficient if it’s a homework essay assigned to you.
 More specific prompts may include something like this:

 - Why are human rights violations a significant enduring issue?